 Understanding your cost-per-hire breakdown by category helps you identify where cuts will have the biggest impact.
 Based on industry data from Paychex and SHRM’s cost-per-hire guidelines, here’s how a typical recruiting budget breaks down for organizations hiring without agency support:

-If your organization uses external recruiters or agencies, the math changes dramatically.
+Organizations using external recruiters or agencies face dramatically different math.
 Contingency agency fees run 15-20% of first-year salary.
-For a $100,000 hire, that's $15,000-$20,000 - and it often replaces rather than supplements your internal costs.
+On a $100,000 hire, that’s $15,000-$20,000 - and it often replaces rather than supplements your internal costs.
 Retained executive search firms charge even more: up to 40% of base salary, pushing executive search costs past $50,000 per placement.

 So where’s the biggest opportunity to reduce spending?
 For most teams, it’s either agency fees (if you’re outsourcing sourcing) or recruiter time allocation (if you’re doing it in-house).
 Both problems point to the same solution: better sourcing tools that do more of the work automatically.